VCCE/VCC/acia/ReadMe.txt

 Conversely when reading text from a file on Windows one first must copy the file to NitrOs9 and then list it.
-The command 'list /t2' will usually cause a buffer overflow because there is no flow control to tell the driver to stop reading.
+The command 'list /t2' will often cause a buffer overflow because there is no flow control to tell the driver to stop reading.

 					Tcpip Mode